 A lot of the time we’ll avoid using roads altogether.
 Our on-site jetty will be able to take delivery of at least 80% of the materials we need to make cement.
 This means we can take 125,000 HGVs off the roads.
 And we’ll also use the sea to bring in the really large pieces of equipment we need for the reactor itself.

 It is inevitable that the construction process will cause some noise.
-The planning authorities have set the limits on how much noise can be generated; ensuring communities nearby can go about their normal daily lives.
-We will work within these limits.
-And Sedgemoor District Council’s Environmental Health Officers will monitor and, if necessary, enforce these limits.
+The planning authorities have set the limits on how much noise can be generated; ensuring communities nearby can go about their normal daily lives – we will work within these limits.
+West Somerset Council’s and Sedgemoor District Council’s Environmental Health Officers will monitor and, if necessary, enforce these limits.

 We aim to limit any adverse effects on the environment due to Hinkley Point C. Any significant adverse effects of the construction, operation or decommissioning of the power station will be mitigated - where practical and appropriate - in a way which is environmentally responsible and sensitive both to the needs of the community and to the strategies of the relevant authorities.